yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Ep65 — Walking, Cake, Holding Hands, Bolt (~8-10K words)**
 Direction: Before Basin's daily routine, Anna and Lia were walking together at the bottom of the valley.
 Lia is interested in Core fragments.
 Anna described the scene of moving the stones.
 Lia: "Were those people using a lot of force?"
 Anna: "It looked like they were."
 Lia: "If I were moving them, I'd use a lever."
 Anna: "Huh?"
 Lia: "Everything ultimately comes down to levers."
 Anna described the scene of blacksmithing.
 Lia was silent for a moment, then said, "Isn't that blacksmithing?
-The blacksmith Basin does blacksmithing every day."
+Basin the blacksmith does blacksmithing every day."
 Lia's first intuition that "two eras are the same thing".
 **Cake Beat:** It's someone's birthday in Basin.
 Lia baked a crooked little cake—she can't bake, her flour handling is amateurish.
 The cake is ugly by any baking standard.
 But she made it.
 She came over and handed Anna a slice.
 Anna took it. **Her hand didn't shake.**
 Distance control: Ep63 winch Lia initiates proximity → cake Lia walks over and hands it to Anna → Anna catches it without shaking her hand.